JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 ## JUCE Framework

 The [JUCE framework](https://github.com/juce-framework/JUCE) is a C++ framework for building audio plugins and applications.
 It is very handy in audio plugin creation because it provides wrappers around specific APIs like VST3 or AAX.
-Therefore, we can write the plugin code once and simply build for various digital audio workstations (e.g., Reaper, Ableton, ProTools, etc.).
+Therefore, we can write the plugin code once and build plugins for various digital audio workstations (e.g., Reaper, Ableton, ProTools, etc.).

 We will use it for convenience.

 This tutorial does not assume that you worked in JUCE before.

-And if you haven't, you will learn plenty of useful stuff that you can readily apply in professional audio programming market 🙂
+And if you haven't, you will learn plenty of useful stuff that you can readily apply in the professional audio programming market 🙂

 In the tutorial, I am using JUCE v6.0.5.